-Add the lemon juice, olive oil, and minced garlic into a medium bowl.
-You will want to put the seasonings into the bowl with the lemon juice, olive oil, and minced garlic.
+- Add the lemon juice, olive oil, and minced garlic into a medium bowl, whisk.

 Can I add in other flavors?
 Sure!
-This grilled chicken marinade is an excellent base for additional flavors.
+This simple marinade is an excellent base for additional flavors.
 These are some of my favorites:

 - Balsamic Vinegar